 Explain that the third step in planning an effective search is selecting the best key words and phrases for the online search.
 To determine what key words and phrases to use, instruct students to first consider their research topic/area of investigation.
 Specifically, they must consider the actual words they use to describe what that is.
 They should also consider the inquiry question itself.
 Both their research topic/area of investigation and the inquiry question contain words, concepts, and phrases students can use to begin searching.

-Students listen and follow along.
+• Students listen and follow along.

-Demonstrate an online search with key words, concepts, or phrases using the model question:
+Demonstrate an online search with key words, concepts, or phrases using the model question, "Who is responsible for preventing genocide?"